jjkeith/Bright-Lights-Big-Kitty/README.md

 * Starter cards that are dealt at random and change the occasions or properties upon which rent can be collected
 * Include an option to play against the computer
 * Add key commands that provide input to the modal
-* Add popovers on each property card to provide more information about each card
 * For each establishment, make four cards available and accordingly raise the prices on the destinations